NATUREBRARIES: How Libraries Can Connect Children and Adults to Nature and Build Support for Libraries

 Can libraries connect children to nature?
 You bet.
-“Today, via a library’s outdoor learning space, librarians are participating in the growing movement to connect children with the environment,” write Tracy Delgado-LaStella and Sandra Feinberg in this month’s issue of American Libraries magazine.
+Adults, too.
+“Today, via a library’s outdoor learning space, librarians are participating in the growing movement to connect children with the environment,” write Tracy Delgado-LaStella and Sandra Feinberg in American Libraries magazine.

 The excellent piece describes the efforts of Middle Country Public Library in Centereach, New York, which has created The Nature Explorium.